AdobeDocs/campaign-web.en/help/v8/get-started/permissions.md

 * Access to certain data
 * Access to certain actions (create, modify, delete)

+Detailed procedure to set up permissions in Adobe Campaign are available in [Adobe Campaign v8 (console) documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/admin/permissions/gs-permissions){target="_blank"}.

 ## Permissions on folders {#folder-permissions}

 According to your rights, you have the possibility to view and manage the permissions on folders in the **[!UICONTROL Folder settings]**.

-Below an example on a delivery folder.
+Below is an example on a delivery folder:

   ![](assets/folder_settings.png){zoomable="yes"}